Dekopon (Citrus reticulata ‘Shiranui’)

 United States

-Outside Japan, Dekopon is sold under the trademarked name Sumo Citrus as a licensed and controlled brand.
+Outside Japan, Dekopon is sold under the trademarked name Sumo Citrus, in a nod to the sumo wrestler, and is a licensed and controlled brand.
 Citrus farmer Brad Stark Jr. imported a budwood branch into the United States in 1998.
-The importation of citrus into the United States is mostly prohibited to protect farmers as well as prevent introducing pests and diseases into the country.
-These cuttings were grown in quarantine for several years.
+The importation of citrus into the United States is mostly prohibited to protect local growers and prevent the introduction of pests and diseases.
+The cuttings Brad Stark Jr. imported were grown in quarantine for several years.

 In the meantime, Brad Stark Jr. went bankrupt and Brad sold the rights to the Griffith family, who owned Suntreat.
 The development of Dekopon was kept under wraps until they could properly cultivate them and release a branded version, eventually settling for Sumo, presumably due to the fruit’s resemblance to a sumo wrestler.
 Dekopon fruit must be a certain size to be considered a Sumo citrus.